 COP and SCOP - Radiators or Underfloor Heating?

-The heat emission system, such as radiators or underfloor heating, does indeed influence the COP and SCOP.
-These values depend on the temperature of the water that is produced.
+The heat distribution system, such as radiators or underfloor heating, does indeed influence the COP and SCOP.
+These values depend on the temperature of the water being produced.

-A traditional radiator is a so-called high temperature heater.
-For the radiators to function properly, the water flowing through them must be between 60˚C and 80˚C. The radiator takes over the temperature of the water and only from this temperature does convection occur.
-This means that the air rises and circulates in the room, so that air always passes the radiator to provide the entire room with heat.
-If this does not happen, only radiant heat is experienced.
+A traditional radiator is a so-called high-temperature heater.
+For proper operation, the water flowing through it must be between 60°C and 80°C. The radiator adapts to the water temperature, and only at this temperature does convection occur.
+This means that the air rises and circulates in the room, constantly passing over the radiator to heat the entire room.
+If this doesn't happen, you only experience radiant heat.

-Underfloor heating is so-called low-temperature heating.
-Because the heated surface is much larger than with radiators, the space is heated more evenly.
-The temperature of the water that flows through the underfloor heating is between 20 and 35˚C, a lot less warm than with radiators.
-Good insulation is a requirement for low-temperature heating.
+Underfloor heating is what's known as low-temperature heating.
+Because the heated surface area is much larger than with radiators, the room is heated more evenly.
+The water temperature flowing through underfloor heating is between 20 and 35°C, significantly cooler than with radiators.
+Good insulation is essential for low-temperature heating.

 Underfloor heating COP Lower

-Because the water does not have to be heated as high with underfloor heating, the heat pump can work less hard.
+Because the water in underfloor heating doesn't need to be heated as high, the heat pump can work less hard.
 This results in a higher COP and SCOP.
-Low temperature heating is therefore recommended, because the heat pump then uses less electricity.
-Incidentally, there are also low temperature radiators.
-In addition, traditional radiators (if suitable in terms of thickness) can be equipped with a Climatebooster, propellers under the radiators, with which the output temperature can be reduced by up to 15˚C. The pipework to this must then be large enough in diameter to be able to transport the larger amount of water that is required.
+Low-temperature heating is therefore recommended, as the heat pump then consumes less electricity.
+Low-temperature radiators are also available.
+In addition, traditional radiators (provided they are suitable in terms of thickness) can be fitted with a Climatebooster, propellers under the radiators, which can lower the output temperature by up to 15°C. The pipework leading to this must be large enough in diameter to transport the larger amount of water required.

-In Europe, the measurement method for calculating the COP is established as the standard NEN14511 and NEN14825 at Eurovent.
-This allows heat pumps to be compared with each other.
-However, it is still possible that the COP does not provide the complete picture.
+In Europe, the measurement method for calculating the COP is established as the NEN14511 and NEN14825 standards by Eurovent.
+This allows heat pumps to be compared.
+However, the COP may not provide the complete picture.

 When the peak load value (maximum value) of the heat pump is specified, this is the maximum capacity that can be delivered, without any deduction for the conditions in which the heat pump is operating.

-Integrated value (integrated or weighted value) is the value that takes into account, among other things, the heat loss during defrosting of the air heat pump.
-These are actual practical values and are the actual delivered power at specified conditions.
-The outdoor unit of the heat pump can freeze, especially when it is between -2 and 5°C outside.
-Every now and then the heating process is automatically reversed in order to defrost the outdoor unit.
+Integrated value (integrated or weighted value) is the value that takes into account, among other things, heat loss during defrosting of the air heat pump.
+These are actual practical values and represent the actual power output under specified conditions.
+The outdoor unit of the heat pump can freeze, especially when the outside temperature is between -2 and 5°C. Periodically, the heating process is automatically reversed to defrost the outdoor unit.

-This means that the integrated value gives a much more honest picture of how much a heat pump actually consumes.
+This means the integrated value provides a much more accurate picture of how much a heat pump actually consumes.
 Not every manufacturer provides this value.

 Part load and full load

-Suppose you can choose between two heat pumps.
-The first one scores better in terms of COP at -10˚C (full load) but worse at 7˚C (partial load) outside temperature.
-The second one scores exactly the opposite in terms of COP, so worse at -10˚C but better at 7˚C outside temperature.
+Suppose you have a choice between two heat pumps.
+The first has a better COP at -10°C (full load) but worse at 7°C (partial load) outside temperature.
+The second has the opposite COP, worse at -10°C but better at 7°C outside temperature.
 Which would you choose?

-The heat pump we would recommend to you is the heat pump that has the best efficiency at the temperature that occurs most often.
+The heat pump we recommend is the one that offers the best efficiency at the most common temperature.
 In the Netherlands, this is the second heat pump.

-The first heat pump will be heavier to achieve better efficiency at lower outside temperatures, at full load.
-But at partial load the heavier components are in the way (think of a larger pump/fan), which is why this heat pump consumes more.
+The first heat pump will have been more powerful to achieve better efficiency at lower outdoor temperatures, under full load.
+But at partial load, the heavier components get in the way (think of a larger pump/fan), causing this heat pump to consume more energy.

-That is why you often get away with a slightly too small heat pump better than with a heat pump that is too large.
-Firstly, the consumption is lower in most cases, which makes it the most economical in the end.
-In addition, the purchase price is also lower.
-A slightly lower COP at full load (severe frost) you have to accept.
-In exceptionally cold cases and a small selected heat pump, an electric back-up element can be used that only then provides sufficient heat.
-Yes, the electricity consumption is then high for a short time.
-And yes, the rest of the time the electricity consumption is much lower.
+That's why you're often better off with a slightly undersized heat pump than one that's too large.
+Firstly, energy consumption is generally lower, making it the most economical option.
+Furthermore, the initial investment is also cheaper.
+A slightly lower COP at full load (in severe frost) is a trade-off.
+In exceptionally cold conditions and with a small heat pump, an electric backup element can be used to provide sufficient heat only then.
+Yes, electricity consumption will be high for a short time.
+And yes, the rest of the time, electricity consumption is much lower.

 COP Tap water

-In almost all cases, the COP of tap water is different from the COP of space heating.
-This has to do with the temperature difference between the two.
+In almost all cases, the COP of domestic hot water is different from the COP of space heating.
+This is due to the temperature difference between the two.

-Heating water with a heat pump takes more time than with a central heating boiler (because it often has a lower capacity).
-To prevent you from standing under a cold shower, a supply of hot water is created.
-The temperature of the water in the buffer tank is usually 55˚C. Every now and then, the water in the buffer tank is heated extra to prevent legionella formation.
+Heating water with a heat pump takes longer than with a central heating boiler (because it often has a lower output).
+To prevent you from taking a cold shower, a reserve of hot water is created.
+The water temperature in the buffer tank is usually 55°C. Periodically, the water in the buffer tank is heated to prevent Legionella bacteria from forming.

-The water for space heating is 35˚C for underfloor heating, less warm than the hot tap water.
-In that case the COP for the tap water is lower than the water for underfloor heating.
+With underfloor heating, the water for space heating is 35°C, so it's cooler than the hot tap water.
+In that case, the COP for the tap water is lower than for the underfloor heating.

 With high temperature heating, the COP of the tap water is actually higher than the water for the radiators, which require water between 60 and 80˚C.